caffalaughrey/open-irish-annotator/README.md

 Open Irish Morphological Analyzer (UD-based)
 ===========================================

-This repo hosts training code for an Irish (Gaeilge) morphology model and a Rust runtime that loads a compact ONNX model for token-level analysis: UD UPOS+FEATS and lemmas.
+This project trains an Irish (Gaeilge) morphology model and ships a language-agnostic ONNX artifact (tags + lemmas) plus a small Rust CLI/runtime for easy use.

 Quickstart
 ----------